VictorMegir/Encryptor-web-app/README.md

 # Encryptor web app

-## A web app that allows you to encrypt and decrypt messages
+## A web app that allows you to encrypt and decrypt messages.

 This website allows the user to use some very basic classical ciphers to encrypt and decrypt text.<br>
 The user can type their text on a text area and then select a cipher to use.<br>